 Atchafalaya Title, LLC is a locally owned and operated real estate title company.
-Two local attorneys, Brian M. Tranchina and Gerard J. Bourgeois, have combined their efforts and real estate experience of over fifty (50) years to serve the community.
+Local attorney, Brian M. Tranchina has over 35 years of experience servicing the local community's title and real estate needs.

-Atchafalaya Title, L.L.C. is conveniently located in the newly revitalized, ever growing downtown area at 704 A Front Street, Morgan City, Louisiana.
+Atchafalaya Title, LLC is conveniently located in the newly revitalized, ever growing downtown area at 704 A Front Street, Morgan City, LA.

 Brian M. Tranchina